collaborative-robotics/collaborative-robotics.github.io/surgical-robotics-challenge/challenge-2021-draft.md

 The only requirement is that the developed algorithms perform the tasks autonomously.
 There is no requirement to use a particular type of machine learning, or even to use machine learning at all.
+Note that the videos below for Challenges 2 and 3 were created using teleoperation.

 All entries will be tested under the same set of test conditions.
-Descriptions of the test conditions for each challenge are provided below.
+Descriptions of the test conditions are provided in the detailed pages for each challenge.

 <hr>